 - Improved wellness

 Often patients are unaware of resources they may be eligible for and as a result, they neglect to enroll in programs that could help them navigate to their appointments.

 Non-emergency medical transportation (NEMT), for example, is a core Medicaid benefit offering transportation services to patients who face barriers in getting to their medical appointments.
 NEMT healthcare outreach can also be offered through the Department of Veterans Affairs (VA) and private insurers.
-State rules vary, but it’s important to review your own community health needs assessments to determine what kind of solutions would best serve your patient populations, whether it’s travel vouchers or ridesharing services.
+State rules vary, but it’s important to review your community health needs assessments to determine what kind of solutions would best serve your patient populations, whether travel vouchers or ridesharing services.

 The most effective population health outreach programs will leverage technology, like wearables and analytics, to better understand their patients and target segmented at-risk groups, while executing strategies with the support of community-based programs and health plan incentives.

 As these population health outreach trends unfold, patient engagement will be key to lasting impacts of increased quality of care and lower costs.
-To ensure success for future population health outreach, providers and payers will need to work collectively with to manage the health of the community and its populations.
+To ensure success for future population health outreach, providers and payers will need to work collectively to manage the health of the community and its populations.

 To learn more about population health outreach, read our blog post on 6 ways automated population health outreach can improve quality outcomes.